 Green beans, 1/2 cup

-Antacids, corticosteroids, H2 blockers, and proton pump inhibitors may reduce chromium levels.
+Antacids, corticosteroids, H2 blockers, and proton pump inhibitors.
+These medicines may reduce chromium levels.

-Beta-blockers, nonsteroidal anti-inflammatory drugs (NSAIDS), and prostaglandin inhibitors may increase chromium levels.
+Beta-blockers, nonsteroidal anti-inflammatory drugs (NSAIDs), and prostaglandin inhibitors.
+These medicines may increase chromium levels.

 Your Family's Health